Working at the University of Birmingham brings many benefits, from generous holiday leave, to reward and recognition.

 There are no specified periods of holiday laid down for our academic staff.
 However, holidays must be taken in consultation with the appropriate Head of School and normally in accordance with University practice, which requires days off to be taken outside term time.

 The University also offers a range of benefits to help you achieve a better balance between your family and work responsibilities.
 We run a flexible working scheme with options including part-time work, job sharing, term-time only working, flexi-time and compressed hours.
-We provide discounts on childcare and have two day nurseries and a holiday club on or near campus.
-We also offer maternity, paternity and adoption leave as well as 13 weeks parental leave for those with children under five.
+We provide discounts on childcare and have three day nurseries.
+We also offer maternity, paternity, shared parental and adoption leave, as well as 13 weeks parental leave for those with children under five.

 Academic staff are entitled to apply for study leave, allowing them the opportunity to develop research or teaching activities for the benefit of the University as well as for their own personal development.
 Typically one semester’s study leave is granted after three years’ teaching at the University.